 What does liability insurance cover?
 What doesn’t it cover?

 It is a common misconception that if you have liability car insurance coverage, you are protected against loss or injury if involved in a car accident.
 Liability coverage only covers third parties, meaning the driver and their property are not covered by liability car insurance.

-Investopedia defines liability car insurance as “financial protection for a driver who, while operating a vehicle, harms someone else or their property.”
+Investopedia’s liability car insurance definition states: “financial protection for a driver who, while operating a vehicle, harms someone else or their property.”

 Put plainly, if you are involved in a car accident, your basic liability car insurance coverage will pay for the injuries or damages that you inflict upon another person.
 So what types of car insurance coverage handle your injuries and property damage?

 In the event of a car accident, collision car insurance will reimburse you, as the insured, for damages and injuries.
 Collision coverage will help with the costs of repairing your vehicle if you slide on ice or skid on a wet road causing you to collide with a stationary object, such as a tree.